 Students were surveyed from Years 3 to 10.
-Our students feel safe at school and supported and cared for by their teachers.
+It is clear our students feel safe at school and feel supported and cared for by their teachers.
 Generally, all students feel accepted and included and would recommend the school to others.

-Nearly 100% of students believe that their schooling is useful in their everyday life and look positively towards the future.
-The majority of students identified that the teachers encourage them to do their best and have promoted a culture of growth-mindset where they are challenged to achieve their personal goals.
-They have positive teacher-student relations and feel their teachers are responsive to their needs.
-The use of technology was recognised as a strength in the purposeful teaching and learning that took place.
-The opportunity to be involved in a range of different activities was highlighted and most saw the value in the feedback given to them by their teachers.
+- Over 90% of Primary students reported that they felt socially and intellectually engaged at school. - Nearly 100% of students believe that their schooling is useful in their everyday life and look positively towards the future. - The majority of students identified that the teachers encourage them to do their best and have promoted a culture of growth-mindset where they are challenged to achieve their personal goals. - Students indicated they have positive teacher-student relations and feel their teachers are responsive to their needs. - The opportunity to be involved in a range of different activities was highlighted and most saw the value in the feedback given to them by their teachers.